-Guest needs and transport service cards as well as attendance
+Guest needs and transport service cards as well as attendance services have begun

-Order or pick up products at your home or somewhere close to you or receive services to
+Order or pick up products at your home or somewhere close to you or receive services to support your lifestyle.

-Health events and health point services such as mall walking have begun People can walk in the comfort and safety of the all while accumulating points for pharmacies and dispensing for home care patients
+Health events and health point services such as mall walking have begun People can walk in the comfort and safety of the all while accumulating points for the number of steps they walk.